i-MSCP/plugins/incubator/PhpSwitcher/README.md

 The PHP versions provided by the PHP compiler are almost identical to those which are provided by the Debian team.

 For each PHP version, a set of patches is applied on upstream source before compiling them.
-The patches, include the following changes:
+The patches include the following changes:

 - Multiarch support
 - Usage of libtool as provided by Debian instead of the bundled version
-- Any patch that fix a bug or security issue
+- Any patch that fix a bug, a security issue or an FTBFS issue
-- ...

-The majority of the applied patches were pulled from the Debian php5 source package and adjusted when needed, while some other were created to resolve ftbs issues ( mostly for php5.2 ).
+The majority of the applied patches were pulled from the Debian php5 source package and adjusted when needed, while some other were created to resolve FTBFS issues ( mostly for php5.2 ).
 Patch which were not pulled from Debian php5 sources package are prefixed with the **nxw_** prefix.

 To resume here, a PHP version that is compiled and installed using the PHP compiler is more secure and more appropriate